unumux/willow/CONTRIBUTING.md

     - From the example project directory in terminal run `npm link @unumux/willow`
     - To check that `npm link` worked
         - Open the local copy of Willow in a code editor
-            - Edit the root style file (`willow/styles/styles.scss`).
+            - Edit the root styles file (`willow/styles/styles.scss`).
 We suggest an obvious change like:
             ```SCSS
                 * {
                     color: red;